minio/minio/README.md

 ### Install

 <blockquote>
-NOTE: If you happen to compile from source code, following options mentioned below are not available anymore.
+NOTE: If you happen to compile from source code, following options are not available anymore.
 Minio master branch is going through lots of rapid changes, documentation will be updated subsequently.
 </blockquote>

 #### GNU/Linux